| Peter Upton's |

 C164 EPNS Cup Small.

 Peter Adolph first introduced the EPNS Cups (Electro-Plated Nickel Silver) circa 1960.
-There were originally four cups, but this dropped to three in the mid 1970s.
+There were originally four cups, but this dropped to three in 1977.
 These cups were designed as prizes for local leagues etc, so they were kept separate from the normal range until 1979, when the three remaining cups became C162-C164.
 They were illustrated in the 1979 catalogue, which was possibly the first time they'd been illustrated since the 1960/61 catalogue.
 This 1979 listing is their only appearance on the new numbers, and a price list dated 1st July 1979 already has "sold out" printed next to all three.
 It's pure speculation, but it's amusing to imagine that sales had trundled along at a low level for years, until this catalogue appearance whereupon enough extra sales were generated to exhaust the stock in a few months.
 Certainly as a newbie Subbuteo player in 1979, I thought the high "C" numbers indicated that these were new items.

 C165: Home International Team Pack.